Bridging the Gap (Black Eyed Peas album)

-Bridging the Gap is the second studio album by American hip hop group Black Eyed Peas, released on September 26, 2000.
-This is their last album where they are credited as Black Eyed Peas, until the release of Masters of the Sun Vol. 1 in 2018.
+Bridging the Gap is the second studio album by American hip-hop group Black Eyed Peas.
+It was released on September 26, 2000, through Interscope Records and will.i.am Music Group.
+This is their last album where they are credited as Black Eyed Peas until the release of Masters of the Sun Vol. 1 in 2018.

 The album had three official singles: "BEP Empire/Get Original", "Weekends" and "Request + Line", the last featuring Macy Gray.
-The song "Weekends" was later remixed and renamed "Another Weekend" for the deluxe edition of their fifth studio album, The E.N.D..
+The song "Weekends" was later remixed and renamed "Another Weekend" for the deluxe edition of their fifth studio album, The E.N.D.
+(2009).

 Singer Kim Hill was deeply involved in making the album, but left the group after it was released.

 The album received favorable reviews, and holds a score of 74 on Metacritic.